Calculatorbudy Official Logo

 Understanding Paint Coverage Factors

 The standard rule of thumb is that one gallon of paint covers approximately 350 to 400 square feet (or roughly 10-12 square meters per liter).
-However, this is an "ideal world" scenario.
+However, this is an ideal scenario.
 Several real-world factors can drastically reduce this coverage rate:

 • Surface Texture: Textured walls are the biggest paint guzzlers.
 Popcorn ceilings, stucco, brick, or masonry can absorb 20% to 50% more paint than smooth drywall because the texture increases the actual surface area.